My Organisational Psychotherapy Toolkit

 Group Dynamics (William McDougall et al)

-Group dynamics refers to a system of behaviors and psychological processes occurring within a social group (intragroup dynamics), or between social groups (intergroup dynamics).
+Group dynamics refers to a system of behaviours and psychological processes occurring within a social group (intra-group dynamics), or between social groups (inter-group dynamics).
 Group dynamics are at the core of understanding a range of social prejudices and discriminations.
 The history of group dynamics has a consistent, underlying premise: ‘the whole is greater than the sum of its parts.’
 In organisational psychotherapy, this is a very congruent premise.
 The term was invented by Kurt Lewin (to describe the positive and negative forces within groups of people).

 “We can only understand the life of individuals and the life of societies, if we consider them always in relation to one another. . . each man is an individual only in an incomplete sense.”